TADA-A/TADA-A/README.md

 --window_file

 A window file that has several columns.
-Each row is a 50-bp window with coordinates information, its associated gene name and other features that are used to adjust baseline mutation rates.
+Each row is a 50-bp window with coordinates information, uncalibrated baseline mutation rates, its associated gene name and other features that are used to adjust baseline mutation rates.
+A example window file is provided as `../data/Example_windows_with_div_score.bed` and the first four rows are shown below.
+If you use your own window file,  the first 6 columns are required and the names of these columns should not be changed.
+The rest of the columns store features that are used to adjust mutation rates so could be customized.

 ```